dannyedel/dspdfviewer/index.md

 In addition, you can [access the manpage online].
 Note that the online version is generated from git and may contain commands not yet in your installation.
+You can also read the [release manpage] from version v1.13.

 [access the manpage online]: manpage.html
+[release manpage]: manpage-release.html

 If the manual doesn't answer your question, feel free to open a ticket in the [issues system] requesting help or clarification.